Toward Training Superintelligent Software Agents through Self-Play SWE-RL: Self-Play SWE-RL

 This reward function is adapted from~\cite{zhao2025absolutezeroreinforcedselfplay}, incentivizing the agent to create consistent bugs that are neither trivially solvable ($s = 1$) nor impossibly hard ($s = 0$), with maximum reward achieved when bugs are challenging yet solvable with low but non-zero success rates.
 Notably, we penalize valid bugs with extreme solve rates by $-\alpha$ instead of $-1.0$, ensuring the agent still receives informative gradients from these cases and can learn to better calibrate bug difficulty over time.
 See \cref{sec:optimalchallenger} for the optimal target solve rate and \cref{sec:cheatingchallenger} for some theoretical strategies that the bug-injection agent can adopt to maximize its reward.

-\subsection{Agentic bug repair}
+\subsection{Agentic Bug Repair}

-\paragraph{Constructing the buggy codebase.} Once a bug artifact passes the consistency validation, the solver agent will start the bug repair process by interacting with the buggy codebase to produce a bug-fixing prediction patch. \Cref{fig:bug-construction} illustrates the pipeline for constructing such buggy codebase.
+\paragraph{Construct the buggy codebase.} If a bug artifact passes the consistency validation, the solver agent will start the bug repair process by interacting with the buggy codebase to produce a bug-fixing prediction patch. \Cref{fig:bug-construction} illustrates the pipeline for constructing such buggy codebase.

-Starting from the original codebase, we first apply \texttt{bug\_inject.diff} to introduce the bug.
-Next, we apply \texttt{test\_weaken.diff} to hide the bug from the existing test suite.
-For higher-order bugs, we additionally apply the failed prediction patch \texttt{pred\_patch.diff} from a prior solver attempt.
-Finally, to prevent information leakage through git history, which could otherwise lead to hacking~\cite{swebench_reward_hacking_repo_state_loopholes}, we reinitialize the repository by removing the \texttt{.git} directory and creating a fresh commit.
+Starting from the original codebase, we first apply \path{bug_inject.diff} to introduce the bug.
+Next, we apply \path{test_weaken.diff} to hide the bug from the existing test suite.
+For higher-order bugs, we additionally apply the failed prediction patch \path{pred_patch.diff} from a prior solver attempt.
+Finally, to prevent information leakage through git history, which could otherwise lead to hacking~\cite{swebench_reward_hacking_repo_state_loopholes}, we reinitialize the repository by removing the \path{.git} directory and creating a fresh commit.
 The resulting buggy codebase forms the solver's starting environment.

 \paragraph{Initial prompt.} In addition to the buggy environment, the agent also needs an initial prompt to understand the task requirements.
 We simply provide the agent with a reversed version of the test weakening patch, with an example showed in \cref{fig:weakening}, telling it to satisfy the test requirements while making sure all relevant tests in the codebase can pass without errors.
 The detailed prompt template is shown in \cref{sec:apd:prompt_bug_solving}.
 Notably, we \textbf{do not synthesize issue descriptions in natural language forms}, as it is difficult to automatically evaluate the quality of free-form natural language text.
 Furthermore, high-quality natural language issues are inherently scarce compared to the vast synthetic tasks that can be created by bug injection.
 As a result, the downstream improvements in issue solving, which operates on natural language issues, purely stem from learning to write test-passing code rather than simple in-domain generalization.